nylen/lockd/README.md

 The following methods are available on `lockd` client objects created with `lockd.connect` as described above.

+All client operations are serialized:  a client will perform requests to the server in series so that at most one operation is in progress at once.
+Clients will also queue operations until connected to the server, so requests can be made immediately upon creating a client.

 Many server responses contain a leading number that is `0` on failure or `>= 1` on success, and then a text description (see the [protocol documentation](docs/protocol.md) for more information).
 When a method has a callback with parameters `count`/`ok` and `msg`, they will contain the number and the message from the server response (unless the server response indicates an error condition like failure to acquire an exclusive lock).

+### Events

+Clients will emit the following events:
+- `connect` - when connected to the server, if applicable.
+You shouldn't have to worry about this event since client operations are serialized.
+- `close` - when disconnected from the server, if applicable.
+You shouldn't have to worry about this event - use the [`disconnect`](#disconnectcb) method instead.
+- `error` - on failure to connect to the server.

 ### get(lockName, cb)